Privacy Policy

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.

-We may use your Identity, Contact, Technical and Data to form a view on what we think you may want or need, or what may be of interest to you.
-This is how we decide which products, services and offers may be relevant for you (we call this marketing).
+We may use your identity, contact information, technical information, and data to form a view of what we think you may want, need, or be of interest to you.
+This is how we decide which products, services, and offers may be relevant for you (we call this marketing).

 You will receive marketing communications from us if you have requested information from us or are using our services.
 We will offer you the opportunity to opt out of receiving marketing.